Open a Company in Hong Kong in 2026

 3. What are the Requirements for Directors and Shareholders?

 Unlike Singapore, foreigners are allowed to have 100% control of their limited company in Hong Kong.
 In other words, a foreigner can be the sole director and shareholder.
 There is no need to have a local director or shareholder.
 While there are no express restrictions in nationality, most licensed agents are not willing to accept applications from UN-sanctioned countries unless the customer can fulfill their KYC and AML checking requirements.
-As of November 2018, these countries include, but not limited to, Burma, Cote d Ivoire, Cuba, Iran, North Korea, Syria.
+As of 2026, these countries include, but not limited to, Burma, Cote d Ivoire, Cuba, Iran, North Korea, Syria.

 The Minimum Requirement for Share Capital